We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Opus XIV - Royal Liquorice

-Sadly, I can't call this scent the king of tobacco anymore, but rather the queen of licorice.
-The king is dead, long live the queen.
-The original G batch was a lot smokier, presumably due to higher concentrations of incense and tobacco.
-I've tried H batch and well, let's say it's a different beast.
+I can't call this scent the king of tobacco; it's the queen of licorice.
+G used to be a bit smokier, presumably due to higher concentrations of incense and tobacco.
+I've tried H batch and well, let's just say it's a different beast.

 Current formulation dials down frankincense, allowing the prominent spices like anise and fenugreek to take over and blend with sugary licorice.
 After a while, I start getting whiffs of tobacco and the sillage is green, spicy and a bit herbal.
 However, the scent profile is quickly dominated by the sweet licorice.

 Thankfully, the drydown stays true to Amouage's origins.
-I get some woodiness, honey-like myrrh and the creamy quality of benzoin and vanilla.
-There's also a smooth, slightly smoky leathery feel, I'm assuming that's birch tar and labdanum at play.
+I get some woodiness, honey-like myrrh and a creamy, vanillic undertone of benzoin.
+There's a smooth, smoky and leathery nuance, I'm assuming that's birch tar and labdanum at play.

-While tobacco slowly disappears throughout the drydown, licorice seems to be amped up to the point where it lasts forever, which makes Royal Tobacco sweet and mass-appealing.
-The performance is still decent, I get 10 hours on skin and 4 hours of projection.
+While tobacco slowly disappears throughout the drydown, licorice is amped up to the point where it lasts forever, making Royal Tobacco mass-appealing.
+Performance is still amazing!
+Usually, I get at least 10 hours on skin and 4 hours of loud projection.

-If you're expecting a smoky tobacco scent, you'll be disappointed.
-In order to experience Cécile Zarokian's award-winning blend, look for the G batch.
-The current version is about anise, licorice, resins and a touch of tobacco.
-It's alright, but it doesn't live up to its name.
+So, if you're expecting a tobacco-based scent, you'll be disappointed.
+To experience Cécile's award-winning blend, look for G batch.
+The current version is about anise and licorice, with resins and tobacco playing supporting roles.
+It's OK, but doesn't live up to its name.

 0 Comments